ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/CLI_Intro/logging-in.md

 where 'username' is replaced with your username.
 Press Enter.

+To copy / paste in Shell for Windows 10, you may need to [enable keyboard shortcuts](https://www.howtogeek.com/353200/how-to-enable-copy-and-paste-keyboard-shortcuts-in-windows-10s-bash-shell/).
 ### For Windows - Transferring files

 1. Open up WinSCP.
 If you haven't installed it, get WinSCP [here](https://winscp.net/eng/download.php).